gridcoin-community/Gridcoin-Site/wiki/forks.md

 ## Summary

-Hard Forks are almost always intentional[^1].
-Hard forks are what happen when there are protocol level changes that are irreconcilable with the previous version of the wallet.
+Hard Forks are almost always intentional.[^1]Hard forks are what happen when there are protocol level changes that are irreconcilable with the previous version of the wallet.
 The old wallets will reject the blocks after a hardfork from the newer version of the wallet because the new wallets are using features not allowed in the older version.